 Location: Situated on the lower South East coast of the South Island.

-Location: Near the central East coast of the South Island.
+Location: Near the centre of the East coast of the South Island.

-Location: Lower East coast of the South Island.
+Location: Situated on lower East Coast of the South Island.

-Known as the Edinburgh of New Zealand, Dunedin wears it’s Scottish heritage with pride.
-It’s a region renowned for its wildlife and distinctly quirky character.
+The Edinburgh of New Zealand, Dunedin wears it’s Scottish heritage with pride.
+It’s tucked into a sheltered harbour on the east coast of the South Island.
+Dunedin is renowned for its wildlife and distinctly quirky character.

 Kaikoura / Hanmer Springs

 Many of the things to do in Kaikoura revolve around exploring the ocean and the coastline.
 Hanmer is a quaint alpine spa village located 65km’s south west of Kaikoura.
-Click here for more details.
+Kaikoura Info

 Location: Southwest corner of the South Island.

 Surrounded by majestic mountains and set on the shores of Lake Wakatipu, Queenstowns setting is a perfect backdrop for a holiday full of adventure & discovery.
-Click here for more details.
+Queenstown Info

 Location: 30 kms South of the South Island.